LAMDASZ-ML/TabFSBench/README.md

 ## Introduction

 **TabFSBench** is a benchmarking tool for feature shifts in tabular data in open-environment scenarios.
-It aims to analyse the robustness of a model in the face of feature shifts, i.e. how well the model performs when the number or meaning of features.
+It aims to analyse the performance and robustness of a model in feature shifts.

 **TabFSBench** offers the following advantages:

-- **Various Models**: Includes tree-based models, deep learning models and tabular LLMs.
+- **Various Models**: Tree-based models, deep-learning models, LLMs and tabular LLMs.
-- **Diverse Experiments**: Single-column missing, multi-columns(remove least/most relevance) and remove randomly.
+- **Diverse Experiments**: Single shift, most/least-revelant shift and random shift.
 - **Exportable Datasets**: Be able to export the feature-shift version of the given dataset.
 - **Addable Components**: Supports to add new datasets and models, and export the given dataset under the specific experiment.